Understanding how extreme weather is impacting the feasibility of greenhouses for agricultural research.

-Today’s protected crop growth medium is the glasshouse (and related plastic-covered systems); globally occupying at estimated 8000km2.
-The widely popular use of greenhouses in agricultural research stems from its relatively inexpensive build (p/sqm), easy installation, and ability to provide seasonal solutions.
+Today’s protected crop growth medium is the glasshouse (and related plastic-covered systems), globally occupying an estimated 8000km2.
+The widely popular use of greenhouses in agricultural research stems from their relatively inexpensive build (p/sqm), easy installation, and ability to provide seasonal solutions.
 Yet, its very nature makes them relatively unprotected and susceptible to extreme weather.

-In the event of storm or cyclone, greenhouses are likely to be affected by wind.
-As winds pass over a greenhouse, they create both positive and negative pressure zones which in extreme circumstance can collapse or overturn buildings.
-This wind is exacerbated if the air is allowed to enter the greenhouse through doors, windows or vents effectively doubling the wind force and causing the greenhouse to lift.
+In the event of a storm or cyclone, greenhouses are likely to be affected by wind.
+As winds pass over a greenhouse, they create positive and negative pressure zones; in extreme circumstances, they can collapse or overturn buildings.
+This wind is exacerbated if the air is allowed to enter the greenhouse through doors, windows or vents, effectively doubling the wind force and causing the greenhouse to lift.

 Controlled Environment Systems (CE) for Agriculture Research

 Indoor plant research facilities or plant factories are characterised as multi-tiered, thermal-insulated rooms that are either portable or fixed within a building.
 While not new in principle, indoor CE’s incorporate much of today’s modern technology to artificially simulate the ideal environment for plant growth or plant research.
 Many CE’s are erected in existing laboratory space within universities and agriculture-based research institutions.

 Like greenhouses, indoor controlled environment systems remove the complexity of seasonality when growing cereal crops, fruits and vegetables.
 Therefore, allowing plant research and food production to be available year-round, irrespective of geographical location.
 Additionally, they bring food closer to its source of consumption, reducing greenhouse gas emissions and other costs associated with transportation.